nh-group/dextorm-demo/README.md

 * open your browser `http://localhost:8080` and interact with the app to see the requirements changing.

 if needed, jar files for the app, gui and basic-uni-cli can be replaced by new jarfiles built from the source.

+* You can modify the dextorm.yaml configuration file to suite your needs